luker983/nsa-codebreaker-2019/task7/README.md

 The resulting `p` and `q` values go back into the `recover_small_key.py` script to generate the private key.
 Success!

 Now we have to write a script that will take in the three backdoor keys and the backdoored public key, then spit out a corresponding private key. `reverse1.py` and `reverse2.py` are basically the same version of this, just with different paths.
 We need to use it to get the 512 bit backdoor private key using our new 256 bit key.
-Success looks like this:
+A successful key reversal looks like this:

 ![512](images/512.png)